convox/convox/docs/guides/agents.md

 ### Communicating with an Agent

-Often it is useful for other Services to communicate with an agent running on its instance.
+Often it is useful for other [Processes](../reference/app/primitives/process.md) to communicate with an Agent running on its [Instance](../reference/app/primitives/instance.md).

-You can declare ports that will be available to communicate with an agent using the `ports` attribute:
+You can declare ports that will be available to communicate with an Agent using the `ports` attribute:

     services:
       telemetry: